 Students are punished by the FAFSA for saving any cash.
 The FAFSA will specifically ask “As of today what is the cash balance of checking, savings…” accounts for the student.
 Because the question is phrased “As of today” it leaves room for interpretation.
-If all money was pulled from checking and savings the day before the FAFSA were filed, the answer is zero.
-A nominal value of $200 or $300 may be listed, but there is no reason to include anymore cash assets.
+If all money was pulled from checking and savings the day before the FAFSA was filed, the answer is zero.
+A nominal value of $200 or $300 may be listed, but there is no reason to include any more cash assets.
 Cash assets sink financial aid eligibility, but are virtually untraceable unless admitted to on the FAFSA.

-Declared cash assets should be in the parents name.
+Declared cash assets should be in the parents’ name.

 Certain cash assets are simply too large to be avoided.
-In such cases, the assets should remain in the parents name to minimize the percentage weight.
+In such cases, the assets should remain in the parents’ name to minimize the percentage weight.
 Do not give any of it to the kid as a “gift”.